rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 He feels only the pain of his own body, and he mourns only for himself. ^1422

-Then Eliphaz the Temanite answered and said : ^1501
+Then Eliphaz the Temanite answered and said: ^1501

 Should a wise man answer with windy knowledge, and fill his belly with the east wind? ^1502